-The concept psychological hardiness was proposed by psychologists Suzanne Kobasa and Salvatore Maddi.
+The concept of psychological hardiness was proposed by psychologists Suzanne Kobasa and Salvatore Maddi.
 It comprises three attitudes – the three Cs: commitment, control, and challenge.
 Individuals ‘high in hardiness’ are more likely to put stressful life events into perspective and tend to perceive them less of a threat and more of a challenge and as opportunities for personal development.
-As a consequence stressful events are less likely to impact negatively on a person’s health.
+As a consequence, stressful events are less likely to impact negatively on a person’s health.
 The buffering effect of psychological hardiness on health and well-being has been well researched and has been demonstrated for a variety of occupational groups, from business executives to students including people working in highly stressful conditions such as fire-fighters and people in the military.

-- Challenge is the attitude that change is the norm, as opposed to stability and that change offers opportunities for personal development rather than threats.
+- Challenge is the attitude that change is the norm, as opposed to stability, and that change offers opportunities for personal development rather than threats.
 The opposite of challenge is security, and the need for everything to stay the familiar and predictable, allowing you to remain in your comfort zone

 Building psychological hardiness need not be a mammoth task.
 It may involve simple ways in which we can reconnect with people or what some people call ‘getting yourself out of the house’.
 A few minutes engaged in a chat at the bus stop is a lot better than hours at home spent going over our problems.
 A small change can cause a dramatic shift in perspective.
 Just by focusing on the small areas that we have control and exercising that control may lead to fresh insights.
 Just choosing to break a routine and do something slightly different or in another order can cause a shift.
 We can build on the smallest of shifts in coaching.
 The same applies to challenge.
-We all crave predictability in live but at the same time we appreciate the difference a bit of novelty brings.
+We all crave predictability in life, but at the same time, we appreciate the difference a bit of novelty brings.
 Again, a small ‘shake-up’ may be all that it takes to open up a new perspective.

 Adopting the three attitudes of hardiness (commitment, control, challenge) has been shown in research to enhance performance and health even in the face of stressful life changes.
-To choose the unfamiliar future over the familiar past also requires courage.
+To choose the unknown future over the familiar past also requires courage.
 Coaching provides the necessary support and strategy to help you to do just that.